Image

 In a nation that became addicted to free labor, especially in the south, it's just ripe for taking in more "new wave" slaves, something we've only heard stories of in history books, but should never aspire to become.
 We volunteer to join the ancestors of the 1600s-1800s by taking such chances.

-It's a place where someone (like your mother did when you were a child) tells you when to get up, when to go to sleep, when you can shower, what time you can eat, how much you can have, when you can watch TV, when you can visit the canteen and buy junk snacks, and what your work schedule "chores" are like for the day.
+It's a place where someone (like your mother did when you were a child) tells you when to get up, when to go to sleep, when you can shower, supervise you as you shave, tell you what time you can eat, how much you can have, when you can watch TV, control what you watch, when you can visit the canteen and buy junk, and what your work schedule "chores" are like for the day.

-I heard they took the exercise equipment away because the penal systems shouldn't be paying for prisoners to "buff up," but the smoke breaks still exist, if you enjoy the idea of lung and stomach cancer.
+I heard they took the exercise equipment away because the penal systems shouldn't be paying for prisoners to "buff up," but the smoke breaks still exist, if you enjoy the idea of lung, throat, and stomach cancer.

 There is no ordering pizza unless some jailer decides to be kind in a flash of inspiration, or going out with friends-unless it's a cellmate, and as one former prisoner explained when asked "What is prison like?", answered "The everyday smell of feet and a$$."